djask/dotfiles/README.md

 # dotfiles

-Requires
+Very minimal setup to reduce lag via VNC connection and memory usage.

+**required**
 openbox

-rofi (or something else to open applciations)

-tint2 (optional, can remove from autostart)

-Optional (qol)
+some kind of application opener (rofi used here)

+**optional stuff**
 nitrogen (wallpapers)
 a terminal emulator
+tint2 if you want a taskbar